sethkunzler/fs-journal/journal/01/questions.md

     I was not confident with 'flex' 'justify-content' or 'align-items' until the lily-pap frogs warm-up.

 11. What `CSS` properties affect the size of a box model?
+    > content
-    > height and width.
+    height and width when defined
-    padding and margin also have a play in how a box model will interact with other box objects.
+    border, padding and margin also have a play in how a box model will interact with other box objects.

 12. Did I wait to do this last minute?
     > Maybe